KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 plusA(5) // 15
 {% endhighlight %}

-Here the function `plusA` can access `a`, even though it's declared in it's parent scope, rather than in it's body.
+Here the function `plusA` can access `a`, even though it's declared in its parent scope, rather than in its body.
 And when the function is called, it still looks up the scope where it was defined, rather than where it was called from.
 This means that functions have to keep track of their enclosing scope.

 My initial implementation was, again, the simplest I could think about: A `Closure` was an object that would hold a pointer to a `Scope`, and the `Scope` was a linked list so you could look for a variable up through the scope chain.